Bread and Puppet Theater: Combined Insurrection/Resurrection Services (2020)

+Other performances

+Shows not described above are shown in chronological order in the tables below, by decade of their first performance.

-Books and Publications
+Books and publications

 In addition to the theater, some of the Bread & Puppet puppeteers operate the Bread & Puppet Press, directed by Elka Schumann, who is Peter Schumann's wife (and granddaughter of Scott Nearing).
-The press produces posters, cards and books on the Theater's themes as well as other forms of "cheap art."
+The press produces posters, cards and books on the theater's themes as well as other forms of "cheap art".

 Publications from the Bread & Puppet Press include: